LibRapid/LibRapidRust/readme.md

 The original idea comes from Pencilcaseman, I collaborated with him to get LibRapid into Rust.
 We're closely working together to provide the best possible user experience and consistency over all libraries.

+Documentation
+_____

+Depending on how many crates are in queue on docs.rs, you may need to build the docs yourself.
+To do that, simply git-clone this repository and then run `cargo doc`.
+After that, your documentation should be read in src/target/doc/index.html.

 How does it work?
 -----